secorolab/FloorPlan-DSL/docs/Tutorial.md

 Modelling an indoor environment consists of declaring the Spaces, Entryways, Windows, Columns, and Dividers; and specifying their location in the environment.
 Each of these concepts is modelled by specifying its shape and other attributes such as thickness or height.
 Specifying the location is simple, but requires some background.

+### Conventions

+In the examples below, you will notice some conventions for the frames of reference of each element.

+#### Z-axis

+Most of the descriptions assume you are modelling the floor plan using a top-down view, with the `z` axis pointing outside of your screen.

+#### Colors

+The `x` axis is red and the `y` axis is green.

+#### Space frames

+Each space has its origin frame in its center.
+The `x` axis is positive to the right side and the `y` axis towards the top.

+Polygon coordinates are always defined with respect to the center of the space and considering the _inside_ of the room.

+#### Walls

+The wall frame is located on the wall edge _inside_ of the room.
+The thickness of the wall is applied in its `y` (positive) direction of the wall frame.

+### Locations

 The location of any space or feature is specified by a translation and rotation with regards to a frame of reference.
 There are multiple frames of references that can be chosen for this.
 Apart from the world frame, each space has N + 1 frames of references that can be selected, where N is the number of walls.

 For each wall in the space, there is a frame located in the middle of the wall, with the x axis going along the wall and the y axis perpendicular to the wall.
 From the perspective of being inside the room looking into one of the walls: Positive values in the x axis are located from the centre to the right, and negative values in the opposite direction.
 Whereas the positive direction from the y axis moves away from you and the negative direction moves closer.
 The frame is located at floor level, meaning that for the z axis only positive values are above the floor.